sandeshpd/Logistics-Corporation/README.md

 # DalanValan Logistics Corporation
 ## Overview
-The **DalanValan** Logistics project is a full-stack application designed to manage logistics operations, including user management, vehicle tracking, and job assignments.
+The **DalanValan** Logistics project is a full-stack application designed to manage logistics operations, including user management, vehicle tracking, job assignments and job's progress tracking.
 The application features a React frontend, a FastAPI backend, and a SQLite3 database with SQLAlchemy as the ORM.

 ## Tech Stack
 * **Frontend**: React, Chakra UI